Avery-Personal/Jubi/README.md

 ## Current bugs & limitations

+### Major

+Jubi 0.1.4 >> 0.1.6
+  - `Jubi_IsWorldValid` function returned a fualty value (1), with all function(s) using said function checking for a **0** value.
+  - `JBody2D_CreateBox` function recieved a faulty value from `Jubi_IsWorldValid`, leading to NULL (No) world values being treated as a world, leading to silent errors in the creation process.

+Jubi 0.1.0 >> 0.1.6
+  - `JVector2_ApplyGravity` function used over-complicated code for a 3 lined system, alongside assigning a value rather than adding onto it.
+This lead to gravity not working correctly.
+Said function had been reworked over 3 times without this issue being fixed?

+### Minor

+As of said version, Jubi has no *known* minor issues to its code.

+### Limitations

-Luckily, as of version `0.1.2`, Jubi has no *known* issues or limitations to its code.
+As of said version, Jubi has no *known* limitations to its code.

 ## Versioning